mthomason/mbot/PROMPTS.md

 Hi Top-Level-Lead-Architect-and-WebDev-GPT,

+Give me modern but stripped down html and css for a basic but modern application skeleton layout with the following requirements:
+1. I want it to have a LeftNavBar which fills up the vertical height.
+When the content of that bar is filled, it will add scrollbars to the left nav bar.
+You can add example content to the LeftNavBar.
+2. I want it to have a bottom bar which fills up the horizontal width, until it bumps into the left nav bar.
+When the content of that bar is filled, it will add scrollbars to the bottom bar.
+In VS Code, this section has a terminal.
+3. The main body content will have a chat window.
+4. I don't want this done using a grid, because that is hackish, but it could be done using flexbox or flex columns or whatever.

+I basically want the outline for a VS Code style user interface, using modern HTML 5 and CSS.

 We are building a chatbot application.
 It is a client-server application.
 The frontend client is built in Svelte.
 The backend is currently a restful API using Python3/FastAPI.

 Everything is in a folder called `mbot`.
 The frontend is in `mbot/vite-app` and the backend is in `mbot/backend`.